GoogleCloudPlatform/python-docs-samples/storage/cloud-client/README.rst

         delete              Deletes a blob from the bucket. metadata            Prints out a blob's metadata.
         make-public         Makes a blob publicly accessible.
-        signed-url          Generates a signed URL for a blob.
+        signed-url          Generates a v2 signed URL for downloading a blob.
 Note that this method requires a service account key file.
                             You can not use this if you are using Application Default Credentials from Google Compute Engine or from the Google Cloud SDK.
+        signed-url-download-v4
+                            Generates a v4 signed URL for downloading a blob.
+Note that this method requires a service account key file.
+                            You can not use this if you are using Application Default Credentials from Google Compute Engine or from the Google Cloud SDK.
+        signed-url-upload-v4
+                            Generates a v4 signed URL for uploading a blob using HTTP PUT.
+Note that this method requires a service account key file.
+You can not use this if you are using Application Default Credentials from Google
-        rename              Renames a blob.
+                            Compute Engine or from the Google Cloud SDK. rename              Renames a blob.
         copy                Renames a blob.